Denny Hamlin: 2004–2006

 In 2004, Hamlin competed in five NASCAR Craftsman Truck Series races with EJP Racing, achieving a tenth-place finish in his debut at IRP.
 He then made his first ARCA RE/MAX Series start at Talladega Superspeedway, finishing third in the No. 10 Pontiac for Fast Track Racing, owned by Andy Hillenburg.
 Hamlin's final race of the year was at Darlington Raceway, where he made his Busch Series debut.
 Starting twenty-seventh due to a rainout, he finished eighth in the No. 18 Joe Gibbs Driven Performance Oil Chevrolet.

 In 2005, Hamlin ran the full 2005 season in the Busch Series after replacing Mike Bliss in the No. 20 Rockwell Automation-sponsored Chevrolet.
 As a rookie, he finished fifth in the final championship points standings, achieving eleven top-ten finishes and earning $1,064,110 ($ Today) Hamlin also made his debut in the Nextel Cup Series, driving the No. 11 FedEx-sponsored Chevrolet at Kansas Speedway.
 He was announced as the full-time driver for the No. 11 car for the 2006 season after Jason Leffler was released.
 In his seven Cup starts that year, he secured three top-ten finishes and one pole position at Phoenix.

 In 2006, Hamlin completed his first full season in the NASCAR Nextel Cup Series while also competing full-time in the Busch Series.
 In his inaugural restrictor-plate race as a Nextel Cup driver, he won the 70-lap Budweiser Shootout, defeating all the previous year's pole winners and becoming the first Rookie of the Year candidate to win the event.
 Hamlin secured his first career Busch Series victory at Autódromo Hermanos Rodríguez on March 5.
 On June 11, 2006, he earned his first Cup Series win at the Pocono 500, where he also achieved his second career pole.
-Hamlin followed this with a second win on July 23 in the Pennsylvania 500, also at Pocono Raceway, making him only the second rookie in Nextel Cup history to sweep both races at a track in the same season (the first being Jimmie Johnson at Dover Downs International Speedway in 2002), with both victories coming from pole position.
+Hamlin followed this with a second win on July 23 in the Pennsylvania 500, also at Pocono Raceway, making him only the second rookie in Nextel Cup history to sweep both races at a track in the same season (the first being Jimmie Johnson at Dover International Speedway in 2002), with both victories coming from pole position.
 Hamlin won the Raybestos Rookie of the Year award and finished third in the final Cup standings, achieving the highest points finish for a rookie in the modern era of NASCAR, and the best since James Hylton in 1966.
 Notably, he became the first rookie to qualify for the Chase for the Nextel Cup, finishing third in points.